United Kingdom trade mark law: Recent legislation

 The current UK Trade Mark legislation is the Trade Marks Act 1994, which implements the European Trade Marks Directive into national law.

 The UK Intellectual Property Office radically altered the way UK national trade mark applications were examined in October 2007.
 Previously, UK national trade mark applications underwent a full examination both on absolute (distinctiveness) and relative (prior rights) grounds.
 In October 2007, the search which formed a part of the examination of applications on prior rights grounds became an advisory search in a similar fashion to the Community Trade Mark system, bringing into force Section 8 of the Trade Marks Act 1994.
 No longer will the UKIPO unilaterally be able to prevent the grant of a UK national trade mark application on the basis of an earlier pending application or prior registration for a conflicting mark.
 Instead, it will be up to the proprietor of that right to oppose the application when it advertised for opposition purposes, although the UKIPO will still advise owners of conflicting application where citations including their marks have been sent to the applicant to assist them in making an opposition.

 A fast-track application process has also been available to applicants since 7 April 2008.

 Aspects of UK common law also relate to trade marks, most notably the common law tort of passing off.

+Exit from the European Union

+As a significant quantity of UK trade mark legislation and jurisprudence is derived from EU trade mark law, the operation of trade mark law post-Brexit is preserved through the European Union (Withdrawal) Act 2018 and the European Union (Withdrawal Agreement) Act 2020.

+Since 1 January 2021, new EU trade marks are no longer automatically recognised in the UK.
+EU trade mark holders from before the Brexit implementation period have been granted a UK trade mark, but new EU trademarks must now be registered separately in the UK.